luchina-gabriel/BASE-EFI-INTEL-2NDGEN-SANDY-BRYDGE-PUBLIC/README.md

 	- AAPL,ig-platform-id
 		- 10000300 - Replace AAAAAAAA.
 Used when the Desktop iGPU is used to drive a display.
 		- 00000500 - Replace AAAAAAAA.
 Used when the Desktop iGPU is only used for computing tasks and doesn't drive a display.
+		- 00000100 - Replace AAAAAAAA.
+Laptop, To be used with laptops.
+		- 10000300 - Replace AAAAAAAA.
+NUC, To be used with Intel NUCs.
 	- device-id
 		- 26010000 - Replace AAAAAAAA.
 Used when the Desktop iGPU is used to drive a display.
 		- 02010000 - Replace AAAAAAAA.
 Used when the Desktop iGPU is only used for computing tasks and doesn't drive a display.